Another feature of our themes is the option to enable an "Agree to Terms" option in your cart page.

 Newer theme versions (with Sections):

-Sales Channels > Online Store > Themes > Customize Theme > Click the Cart icon in your shop preview > Cart page
+Sales Channels > Online Store > Themes > Customize > Click the Cart icon in your shop preview > Cart page

 Older theme versions (pre-Sections):